HyperplaneOrg/RaPlaT/README.md

 # RaPlaT

-This code is a derivative of the Radio Planning Tool (RaPlaT) for GRASS GIS System.
+This code is a derivative of the Radio Planning Tool (RaPlaT) for the GRASS GIS System.
 See the original COPYING file for additional information on copyrights and credits.
 As of Feb 2024, a version of the original code can be found here: